-A literature review towards feminist innovation in AI
+A literature review towards feminist innovation in AI which accompanies our work on The Tech We Need

 This paper presents a literature review on grassroots innovation, focusing on the innovation process, main challenges, and technology adoption for empowering women from selected articles from the Scopus database from 2016 to March 2021.
 The information-gathering included the localization of papers related to keywords such as grassroots innovation, gender, women empowerment, ICT, internet and artificial intelligence analyzing the contents and creating a perspective on the subject covered and the methodologies used.